Luk4s-O/openPKMS/bijection.md

 A relation described within [[set theory]].
-A bijective function is a function which has a one-to-one relation between each
+A bijective function is a function which has a one-to-one relation between each number in its range and its domain.
+Bijective functions are both injective and surrjective.